[Can’t decide what Surface docking hardware to buy? Click for a comparison of many popular docking options.]

 - Backup your system

-- Double-click the .reg file and click OK to import it into your registry
+- Rename .txt file to .reg then double-click the .reg file and click OK to import

 - Having trouble importing a .reg file when downloading via the MS Edge browser in Windows 10?
 That’s probably because it is auto-renaming to .txt for safety.
 You can rename it back to .reg or import the .txt file from within regedit.exe.
 Or just download with Internet Explorer or FireFox instead.